Parrot Plucking Series: Grooming a Parrot to Prevent Plucking Feathers

 An overly aggressive wing trim or a wing trim administered with dull scissors will also cause serious problems for your parrot.
 You only want to trim enough wing feathers so that a bird is unable to achieve lift when it attempts flight.
 You do want the bird to be able to glide down, though, should it fall off of its perch.
 An aggressive wing trim that leaves the bird unable to carefully glide to the floor may result in an injury and is a common cause plucking feathers.
 If a parrot with an aggressive wing trim falls or tries to fly off the perch and hits the floor with a blow, it may bruise or lacerate its chest or vent area.
 These injuries are painful and the scar tissue from the wound may cause feathers to grow in improperly.
 This constant discomfort causes the bird to start plucking feathers in effort to find relief.

-We recommended trimming feathers and nails with cat claw clippers, like those pictured below.
+I recommend trimming feathers and nails with cat claw clippers, like those pictured below.
 Cat claw clippers are available at any pet store.
 The small scissors have rounded ends and notched blades that allow you to easily grasp the feather shaft or a small top nail tip to make the cut in exactly the right place.
 Should your bird jerk during the trim, the blunt tips make an accidental stabbing injury impossible.
 Always use sharp scissors to trim the wing feathers.
 Should the shaft splinter, it is causes the bird a lot of irritation.
 The bird may attempt to pull out the affected feather.

 Clip only four or five feathers on each side.
 You can always clip more feathers later if you find that your bird is able to achieve lift when it tries to fly.
 It’s better to trim fewer feathers and re-groom at a later time than risk injury from an aggressive groom.